-The Crypto-Officer is responsible for applying the tamper-evident labels at the client's deployment site.
-The Crypto-Officer is responsible for securing and having control at all times of any unused labels.
-The Crypto-Officer is responsible for the direct control and observation of any changes to the module such as reconfigurations where the tamper evident labels or security appliances are removed or installed to ensure the security of the module is maintained during such changes and the module is returned to a FIPS Approved state.
+The Crypto-Officer is responsible for installing the baffle (security panel) and applying the tamper-evident labels at the client's deployment site.
+The Crypto-Officer is responsible for securing and having control at all times of any unused seals.
+The Crypto-Officer is responsible for the direct control and observation of any changes to the module such as reconfigurations where the tamper evident seals or security appliances are removed or installed to ensure the security of the module is maintained during such changes and the module is returned to a FIPS Approved state.

-Crypto-Officers must adhere to the following when applying the tamper-evident labels:
+Crypto-Officers must adhere to the following requirements when applying the tamper-evident labels:

-- The minimum temperature of the environment must be 35-degrees Fahrenheit.
-After application, the labels' acceptable temperature in the operational environment is -5-degrees to 158-degrees Fahrenheit. - Do not touch the adhesive side of the label.
+- The minimum temperature of the environment must be 35-degrees Fahrenheit for the application of the tamper evident labels.
+After application, the labels' temperature tolerance range in the operational environment is between -5-degrees to 158-degrees Fahrenheit. - Do not touch the adhesive side of the label.
 This disrupts the integrity of the adhesive.
 If a label is removed from a surface, the image is destroyed and the label leaves tamper-evident text as evidence.
-If you accidently touch the adhesive side, discard that label and apply another one. - Label application tips: - Apply skin moisturizer on your fingers before handling.

-- Use a rubber finger tip to partially remove the label from its backing. - After applying the labels, allow at least 24 hours for the label adhesive to cure.
+If you accidently touch the adhesive side, discard that label and apply another one. - Label application tips: - o Apply skin moisturizer on your fingers before handling. - Use a rubber finger tip to partially remove the label from its backing. - After applying the labels, allow at least 24 hours for the label adhesive to cure.